ericjeker/sfml-breakout/README.md

 A scene is a cohesive set of game objects (entities) add to the Flecs world.
 Each scene has its own root entity to which all other entities are added.
 When a scene is unloaded, the root entity is destroyed along with all its children.

+## Flecs Architecture

+### Modules

+Modules are the main components of the game.
+They are responsible for loading and unloading the resources needed by the game.
+They are global and are not tied to a specific scene.

+These modules are imported during initialization of the game instance.

+Examples: Control, Physics, Render, UI, Scene

+### Game States

+Game states will toggle singletons and systems on and off.

+### Scenes

+Scenes each hold a root entity.
+On initialization, they will instantiate entities and prefabs and register scene-local systems when necessary.
+The scene-local systems will be unregistered when the scene is unloaded.
+They operate only on the local entities.

+The root entity will be destroyed when the scene is unloaded, cascading to all its children.

 ## World Progress